yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/metadata/imetadataemit-defineproperty-method.md

 #### <a name="parameters"></a>Parametreler
  `td`
- [in] Sınıf veya özellik tanımlanıyorsa arabirim için belirteci.
+ [in] Sınıf veya arabirim özelliği tanımlanmakta olan belirteci.

  `szProperty`
  [in] Özelliğin adı.

  `dwPropFlags`
- [in] Özellik bayraklar.
+ [in] Özellik bayrakları.

  `pvSig`
  [in] Özellik imzası.